atomist-skills/github-secret-scanner-skill/README.md

 Connect and configure this integration:

 * **GitHub**
+* **Slack**

 The **GitHub** integration must be configured in order to use this skill.
 At least one repository must be selected.
+We recommend that you configure the **Slack** integration to get actionable notifications right in chat when this skill detects secrets in your repositories.

 # How to configure